sstevens2/git-novice-mod/_episodes/04-changes.md

 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/countATCG.py b/countATCG.py
 index 315bf3a..b36abfd 100644
---- a/mars.txt
+--- a/countATCG.py
-+++ b/mars.txt
++++ b/countATCG.py
 @@ -1,2 +1,3 @@
- Cold and dry, but everything is my favorite color
+ # Load the fasta file into script
- The two moons may be a problem for Wolfman
+ # Function to remove headers from file
-+But the Mummy will appreciate the lack of humidity
++# Function to count the number of ATCGs in sequence
 ~~~
 {: .output}